ThatXliner/fall-syntax/README.md

 ```
 After installation, you can activated by going to the **Settings > Themes** section and selecting it from the **Syntax Themes** drop-down menu.

-## Creation and design

-I took three different ways until deciding on how to make this theme

-### Just make it redder

-I loved [the monokai pro syntax theme][1] for [Atom](https://atom.io/).
-But just warming the colors isn't creative and **the result was ugly**.

-So I chose a different way.

-### Monochromatic red!

-Yeah, um, there's not going to be space for contrast.

-### Get a reddy palette and edit that

-So I used [Coolors.co](https://coolors.co/) to help me generate some colors.
-I selected the ones I like and kept on spamming <kbd>space</kbd> until I liked the palette.

-Then I filled in the Less and kept on fine-tune and tweaked the colors until I liked them. **This is the method I settled with.**

-**NOTE**: plainly choosing the colors from a photo and smacking it here may seem nice but actually, it's not going to be well calibrated.
-The colors here are *meticulously* chosen with great care.

 ## FAQ

 Q : **Hey, did you steal some monokai colors!?**